microsoft/golazo/docs/principles.md

 ### Defer Commitment

-Decide at the last responsible moment—not earlier, not later.
+Decide at the last responsible moment, not earlier and not later.
 Avoid speculative work that might never be needed while still preparing enough to move fast when the time comes.

 ### Build Quality In